Ken P. Roberts, PhD

 - Postdoctoral training in reproductive biology, Johns Hopkins University

-Dr. Roberts is the vice dean for academic and community partnerships for the Elson S. Floyd College of Medicine.
-In this role he is responsible for the overall administration of the educational program at the four campuses where medical students will be trained.
+Dr. Roberts is a Professor in the Department of Biomedical Sciences and Vice Dean for Academic and Community Partnerships in the Elson S. Floyd College of Medicine at Washington State University.
+In his role as Vice Dean he is responsible for the overall administration of the educational program at the four campuses where medical students will be trained.
 He works to develop and maintain partnerships with community clinics and hospitals.
 He facilitates academic partnerships between the campuses and the: medical community, businesses, and stakeholders invested in increasing medical care access throughout the state.
-Dr. Roberts oversees the work involved in promoting graduate medical education and developing a clear structure for diversity and inclusion to promote success in all current and future students.
-In addition, his office leads the effort to reach students in rural and underserved communities to promote careers in medicine by partnering with the educational system to establish pipeline programs for K-12 students across the state.
+Dr. Roberts oversees the work involved in promoting graduate medical education and his office leads outreach efforts to reach students in rural and underserved communities to promote careers in medicine.

 Roberts was one of the WSU leaders who worked with the late President Elson S. Floyd to convince the Washington legislature to amend a 1917 state law and authorize the creation of a medical school at WSU.
 He then helped lead the work to establish the College of Medicine, now one of 11 WSU colleges.
 He has been recognized for his work at WSU by receiving the President’s Award for Leadership (2014) and the Faculty Excellence Award for WSU Spokane (2015).